 - Operator game rules and participant code of practice

-The following must also be included in the application;
+The following must also be included in the application:

-- Marketing and financial plan
+- Marketing and financial plan.

 Directors of the Company shall be required to complete Personality Note (PN) and Anti-Money Laundering (AML) forms, which shall be submitted to the Security Agencies for background checks and Vetting.

 The Commission shall introduce applicants to the Bureau of National Investigations (BNI) and the Criminal Investigation Department (CID) for criminal checks to be conducted.
-In the case of foreign applicants/directors, an introduction shall be made to INTERPOL, Research Department of the Ministry of Foreign Affairs and Regional Integration, and the Financial Intelligence Centre (FIC).
+In the case of foreign applicants/directors, an introduction shall be made to INTERPOL, the Research Department of the Ministry of Foreign Affairs and Regional Integration, and the Financial Intelligence Centre (FIC).